Tech-at-DU/d3-tutorial/11-Areas/readme.md

   .range([height - margin, margin])
 ```

-This time we'll plan by and make a group for the path.
+This time you'll plan ahead and make a group for the path.

 Add the following to set up the SVG elements with D3.